alcortesm/isolate/README.md

 # Isolate

-A Linux command to run commands with configurable levels of isolation.
+A Linux command to run other commands with configurable levels of isolation.

-Inspired by some popular containerization tools, like Docker.
+This program is inspired by some popular and more powerful containerization tools, like Docker.

 # Instalation